-Verbal harassment will be treated with the same seriousness as physical harassment which would include hitting, pushing, shoving, tripping, or any other behavior that would endanger the safety and well being of another student.
-Nuisance behavior would include any verbal or physical advances of a sexual nature.
+Verbal harassment will be treated with the same seriousness as physical harassment which would include hitting, pushing, tripping, or any other behavior that would endanger the safety and well being of another student.
+Bullying would include any verbal or physical advances of a sexual nature.
 This would include any crude jokes or obscene gestures or use of profanity.
-It is recommended by ACA that parents be vigilant and proactive about cell phone and internet usage.
+It is recommended that parents be vigilant and proactive about cell phone and internet usage.